SSHcom/privx-on-aws/README.md

   -c email=my.email@company.com
 ```

 In few minutes, your own instance of PrivX solution is available.
+Please check [our playbook](doc/playbook.md) or raise [GitHub issue](https://github.com/SSHcom/privx-on-aws/issues) if you have any troubles with deployment process.

 ![architecture](doc/privx.png)